17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 The award-winning products found at this squeaky-clean cheese factory are made as they have been for centuries.
 This business makes some of the island’s tastiest creations using sheep’s milk from neighboring farms and traditional techniques.
 It is an ideal destination for rainy or chilly days when visiting the beach isn’t an option.

-The guide gives you a detailed overview of the work that goes into creating their specialty cheeses, such as Paški sir and Zigljen, and you can see the team hard at work – and the cheese maturing.
+The guide gives you a detailed overview of the work that goes into creating their specialty cheeses, such as Paški sir and Zigljen.
+You can see the team hard at work and the cheese maturing.
 Just don’t touch them!
-You can purchase more in the factory’s cheese shop if you enjoy what you sample.
+If you enjoy what you sample, you can purchase more in the factory’s cheese shop.

 Pag Island Paski Sir cheese range